jdelkins/vim-correction/README.md

 * I use Tim Pope´s [abolish.vim](https://github.com/tpope/vim-abolish) to
   provide even more typo combinations, and also to handle various capitalization combinations.
-* With abolish.vim´s help, the script creates "insert abbreviations" (see `:help abbreviations`) to do its work.
+* With abolish´s help, the script creates "insert abbreviations" (see `:help abbreviations`) to do its work.
 Due to Vim´s restrictions on what can be an abbreviation, however, some of MS Word´s typos are not transferrable.
   Specifically, multi-word corrections or corrections that contain punctuation